ruppinlab/tcga-microbiome-prediction/README.md

 very compute-intensive procedure.
 See the provided Slurm scripts for more information on porting to other cluster software systems.

-To submit and run all the models on Slurm and save the results:
+To submit and run all the models on a Slurm cluster and save the results:

 ```bash
 perl submit_slurm_models.pl